vivekthl/tetris-sdl/README.md

 Classic tetris game in C++ using SDL2.0.

 ## Build
-Make sure you have cmake and True Type Font (TTF) and SDL2-mixer installed.
+1. Make sure you have cmake and True Type Font (TTF) and SDL2-mixer installed.
+2. Clone repo `tetris-sdl-assets` as `assets` directory into root of this repo.

 ```
 mkdir build